mapbox/batfish/README.md

 #### Import JS modules into jsxtreme-markdown

 In jsxtreme-markdown components, you can specify JS modules to import and use within the interpolated code using `modules` front matter.
+List lines of `import` or `require` statements that define variables you can use in your interpolated JS and JSX.

-By default, the following modules are specified:
+By default, the following lines are specified:

 - `import prefixUrl from 'batfish/prefix-url'`: See [Prefixing URLs].
 - `import routeTo from 'batfish/route-to')`: See [Dynamically changing pages].

-This means that these modules can be used with no additional configuration.
+This means that these functions can be used with no additional configuration.
 Import your own modules and do more things.

 Example: